Coastal Track Two Day Walk of the Royal National Park Sydney

 Join this guided walk on the Spectacular Coastal Walk Track, also known as the Coastal Track, or Coast Track, one of the classic Sydney bushwalks.
 This walk features the dramatic coastline of the Royal National Park south of Sydney.

 From Bundeena wharf we walk along the track through coastal heathland to Jibbons Head where you get your first look at the spectacular coastal views which make this walk so special.
 On a large flat expanse of sandstone the Aboriginal inhabitants of this area the Dharawal people engraved a number of subjects into the rock.
 Some are distinct, but you should be able to make out three large whales or sharks, a stingray, a jellyfish, a male figure with six fingers assumed to be a law- maker, a wallaby, a shield and a tortoise.
 (The sandstone is very sensitive to visitor’s walking boots.
 Please ensure to walk with great care while accessing this site).

-We arrive at beautiful Wattamolla at around 4.30pm, one of the most popular beaches in the park.
+We arrive at beautiful Wattamolla, one of the most popular beaches in the park.
 Sand across the picturesque inlet at Wattamolla forms a small beach trapping the waters of Wattamolla Creek to form a large lagoon.
 Known after its aboriginal title, Watta-Mowlee meaning “place near running water”, referring to the waterfall that runs into the lagoon, the name was first recorded by the explorer Mathew Flinders who stopped here on the evening of 29 March 1796 looking for shelter.
 Time available for a swim before the short transfer to our accommodation.
 This heritage cottage is set amongst the bushland in the National Park with indoor and outdoor dining, comfy beds and hot showers.
 Tonight sit back and relax as our guides prepare a wonderful dinner served with wine.